crossorigin="anonymous">

 Wear the Ring Correctly

-Position the ring with sensor bumps facing the palm side on a finger that fits snugly but comfortably.
+Position the ring, with the sensor bumps facing the palm side, on a finger that fits snugly but comfortably.

 Keep Firmware and App Updated